 Indulgences That Are Actually Good for You

-We’re one month into 2020, and what a year it’s been already!
-Are you starting to wobble on those resolutions you made so confidently just a few short weeks ago?
+Are you starting to wobble on those New Year resolutions you made so confidently just a while ago?
 Are you thinking wistfully about a steaming mug of coffee or tea, maybe with a little whole milk?
 Don’t you just love to curl up with a soothing cup of hot chocolate and a good book?

 Shred those resolutions and indulge with a clear conscience.
 Some of life’s guilty pleasures turn out to be good for you!
 This article will focus on hot beverages that people give up for New Year’s in the mistaken belief that self-deprivation equals healthy living.

 Take coffee, for instance.
 This is one of life’s joys that often ends up on the scrap heap come the new year.
 If we're not cutting back on the number of cups we consume each day, we're switching to decaf or striking it off the menu altogether.